-Assistant Professor of the Practice in the Department of Music
+Associate Professor of the Practice of Music

 Verena Moesenbichler-Bryant serves as Assistant Professor of the Practice of Music, Director of the Duke University Wind Symphony, and Director of Undergraduate Studies for the Music Department.
 She also conducts the Durham Medical Orchestra.
 Verena grew up in Eberschwang, Austria.
 She began piano lessons at the age of 6, continuing later with church organ, flute, and bassoon.